Recipes|Featured Main

 Assemble sandwiches by spreading mayonnaise (or remoulade) on both sides of rolls, then layering tomatoes, fried mushrooms sections and shredded lettuce.
 Add a few dashes of hot sauce if desired.

 Substitute oyster mushrooms for maitake, chanterelle, sliced portabella or other large mushrooms.
-Mushrooms could also be substituted with sliced and pressed firm tofu, homemade or prepared seitan strips or chunks, cauliflower sections or even eggplant slices.
+You could also be substitute with sliced and pressed firm tofu, seitan strips or chunks, cauliflower sections or even eggplant slices.
 Weight differences will mean you have to eyeball how much to use of each different substitution.
-You can also use a cooked alternative meat cutlet or nuggets (breaded) on this sandwich in place of the fried mushrooms.
+You can also use a cooked alternative breaded meat cutlet or nuggets.